What is hate crime?

 Anyone could be a victim of a hate crime.
 Hate crime hurt us because it’s about who we are. sometimes it hurts our family and community. it makes us feel unsafe.
 But there are things you can do if you are a victim of hate crime.
 You don’t to suffer alone.

 If hate crime is happening to you right now and you are not safe, please ring or text the Police on 999.
-If you are a deaf or disabled person who lives in Waltham Forest or Newham and want to talk to someone about hate crime, and you, please xcontact Satay Safe East.
+If you are a deaf or disabled person who lives in Waltham Forest, Newham, Southwark, Enfield, Havering, or Barking and Dagenham and want to talk to someone about hate crime, and you, please contact Stay Safe East.

 If you live outside of our area, here are some organisations you can contact.